johnfairh/swift-evolution/proposals/nnnn-distributed-actors.md

 An important protocol that any distributed actor conforms to automatically is the [`Identifiable` protocol](https://developer.apple.com/documentation/swift/identifiable) which is used to provide a _stable (logical) identity_, as this is exactly what a distributed actor's identity provides, we propose to conform to this protocol by default.

-The `Identifiable` protocol is useful for any type which has a *stable identity*, and in the case of a distributed actor there is a single correct way to conform to this protocol: by implementing the `id` requirement using the actor's address, therefore this conformance is provided as part of the standard library:
+The `Identifiable` protocol is useful for any type which has a *stable identity*, and in the case of a distributed actor there is a single correct way to conform to this protocol: by implementing the `id` requirement using the actor's identity:

 ```swift
 // @available(macOS 10.15, iOS 13, tvOS 13, watchOS 6, *)